chef/effortless/components/effortless-chef-io/variables-and-config.md

 **$scaffold_chef_client**: Variable to change the chef-client habitat package that is used.
 Default is `chef/chef-infra-client`

-**$scaffold_chef_dk**: Varible to change the chef-dk habitat package that is used.
-Default is `chef/chef-dk` (Linux Only)

-  > Note: The windows scaffolding no longer uses the chef-dk as of version 0.18.0 instead it ships with a vendored version of the `chef-cli` command.

 **$scaffold_cacerts**: Variable to change the CACerts habitat package that is used during the chef-client run.
 Default is `chef/cacerts`

 **$scaffold_policyfile_path**: Path to the policyfile to be built.
 Default is `$PLAN_CONTEXT/../policyfiles`